In praise of being late: The upside of spurning the clock

 Collaborating across time styles has made their work better and more creative, they say, as they're able to harness the advantages of both clock time and event time.

-And it has had a personal impact on Sellier.
+And their findings have had a personal impact on Sellier.
 Now, if she's tardy, "I apologize because I'm aware of social norms," she says.
 "But I don't feel guilty about it."

 This story is part of our periodic science series "Finding Time — a journey through the fourth dimension to learn what makes us tick."